learn-co-curriculum/oo-student-scraper/README.md

 ##### The `#initialize` Method

 The `#initialize` method should take in an argument of a hash and use metaprogramming to assign the newly created student attributes and values in accordance with the key/value pairs of the hash.
-Use the `#send` method to acheive this.
+Use the `#send` method to achieve this.
 This method should also add the newly created student to the `Student` class' `@@all` array of all students.
 You'll need to create this class variable and set it equal to an empty array at the top of your class.
 Push `self` into the array at the end of the `#initialize` method.

 #### The `#add_student_attributes` Method